abbgrade/PsSqlClient/Readme.md

 ### Testing

 The tests scripts are based on Pester.
 If it is not installed, install it with the command `Install-Module -Name Pester -Force -SkipPublisherCheck`.
 Some tests require a SQL Server.
 The test creates a SQL Server in a Docker container.
 If needed, [install Docker](https://www.docker.com/get-started).
 The container are created using PSDocker, which can be installed using `Install-Module PSDocker -Scope CurrentUser`.
+For local testing use the VSCode test tasks or execute the test scripts directly or with `Invoke-Pester`.
+The InvokeBuild test tasks are for CI and do not generate console output.